Adam-Chamberlain/8-Week-SQL-Challenge/#3 - Foodie-Fi/README.md

 ## D. Outside The Box Questions
 ### 1. How would you calculate the rate of growth for Foodie-Fi?

+There are a few ways this can be done.
+The table in question 2 shows how many new customers use the product for the first time throughout the year.
+But that doesn't paint the whole picture; customers are only new once, and many subscribe long-term, so it can be better to look at how much revenue is brought in on a monthly or yearly basis as well as how many active customers there are each month.

 ### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

+Like mentioned before, tracking monthly and annual revenue is key to see if the company is actually growing or not.
+It is also important to track how many customers they have each month as well as how many new customers join and how many churn.
+This can give a good idea of whether they are gaining more customers than they are losing, or vise versa.

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+It would probably be best to look at two different points: what customers do after the free trial ends, and what causes customers to churn.
+The reasonings that people purchase subscriptions after the free trial can likely be found with data, but not the data that is supplied.
+Demographics, location and wealth likely drive a consumer's decision as well as what shows they watched during the trial.
+The same data points could be used to see why people churn, but it is also worth looking at if new content is keeping people on the platform.

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+- What caused you to make the decision to cancel your subscription?
+This would give the company an idea of why people cancelled, whether it be money related, issues with the service, lack of new content, or something else.
+- Did you have any issues using the service?
+It's important for companies to keep their consumers happy and satisfied so that they continue using the product.
+This can give the company an idea of what they need to improve on.
+- What other streaming services do you use?
+This can give the company an idea of their main competition, especially if they are taking consumers away from them.
+If one is identified, they can do in-depth research into the company to see how they can more effectively compete.

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

+It'd be important to see why customers decide to churn, especially ones that are long-term customers and not ones that churn immediately after the free trial ends.
+Lots of research could be conducted to see what shows these users watched as well as how frequently they used the service.
+As mentioned before, demographics, wealth, and location likely play a role in what causes customers to subscribe, so there could be more targeted marketing towards the demographics that are most likely to use the product.